MircoM99/electronics/Test Stand/README.md

 ## Electrovalves
-The electrovalves actuation circuit is based around a standard [N channel logic level Mosfet](https://www.infineon.com/dgdl/irlr8743pbf.pdf?fileId=5546d462533600a4015356719c7e26ff) that is responsible for connecting the valves to the power upon a signal from the Microcontroller.
-The circuit has also two resistor, the first one of about 100 Ohms is used to limit the amount of current that is drawn from the microcrontroller.
+The electrovalves actuation circuit is based around a standard [N channel logic level Mosfet](https://www.infineon.com/dgdl/irlr8743pbf.pdf?fileId=5546d462533600a4015356719c7e26ff) that is responsible for connecting the valves to the power upon a signal from the microcontroller.
+The circuit consist also of two resistor, the first one of about 100 Ohms is used to limit the amount of current that is drawn from the microcrontroller.
 The second one is a 10k Ohms pull down resistor to avoid an unwanted actuation of the valves.
-The circuit is completed by a Diode that is used to eliminate problems related to flyback.
+The circuit is completed by a diode that is used to eliminate problems related to flyback current.

 <p align="center">
 <img src="https://github.com/thrust-team/electronics/blob/main/Test%20Stand/Figures/TSPCB_Front_Valves.png" width="600">